 - The Ph.D. takes about 4 years to complete.
 Usually the first 2 years involve mostly coursework, the last 2 years involve mostly research.

 - You do not have to pay tuition to get a Ph.D.
 Successful applicants are paid for 4 years as apprentice teachers and researchers.
-During this time you make about US$23,000 per year for about 8 months of work.
+During this time you will make about US$39,000 per year for about 12 months of work.
 It may be possible to take the summer off (e.g., to complete a paid internship relevant to your degree).
 You receive health, life, and dental insurance (some details are here).